 Ask anybody who knows me and they'll tell you "If he's not at home, he's probably in the desert, with Baxter."

 Born in Malibu, California, but raised in the desert, my Wire Fox Terrier canine named Baxter doesn't bitch about snakes or scorpions; he hunts them down.
 After all, the word terror is kinda in his breed's name.
 It wouldn't be unusual for him to debate a Mojave tarantula as to whose fur is thicker!

 Baxter is often the subject of my photos only because he's always at my side.
 He's the most eco-travelled Wire Fox Terrier on the planet.

 What's better than still images?
 Lot's of still images moving at 24 frames per second, or even faster!
 Cinematography is the natural progression from still photography.
 Most people in the industry have a passion for acting, directing, producing or even story writing.
-For me, the technical aspects of today's highly advanced digital cinema cameras such as the RED Epic, Vision Research's scientific Phantom Flex or Arri's latest Alexa excite me most.
+For me, the technical aspects of today's highly advanced digital cinema cameras such as the RED Epic Dragon, Vision Research's scientific Phantom Flex or Arri's latest Alexa excite me most.
 Capturing unique moving images for the aerospace industry has been beyond my wildest dreams.

 Over the past few years, I've had the great fortune to be involved with the emerging suborbital and orbital private space flight companies and their attempt to launch private citizens into space.
 Along side the research and development of these projects comes the need for visual situational awareness; providing high-speed camera capture by tracking the launch vehicles on their journey to and from space via long range optical tracking.
 The most visible of these projects, as captured in my behind-the-scenes image gallery "Project Stratos: An Alternate Look".